-Resolve today to make 2014 a year of better health.
+Resolve today to make 2015 a year of better health.
 The new year is a great time to focus on improving your health and that of your loved ones.
 You don't need to make drastic changes all at once.
 Choose something important to you, set realistic goals, and resolve to make at least one small change today.
-Below are several steps Rhode Islanders can take to get and stay well in the coming year.
+Below, Director of Health Dr. Michael Fine offers some advice to get and stay well in the coming year.

 - Find easy and enjoyable ways to exercise 30 minutes a day.

 - Drink water from a cup or a glass rather than a plastic bottle, and find ways to cut back the sugar, one drink at a time.

 - Eat fruits and vegetables grown in Rhode Island to help reach or maintain a healthy weight.

 - Help us make sure all Rhode Islanders have a great primary care doctor with a great primary care practice near their homes. more